 email: marco.morrone [at] sonomaacademy.org

 Growing up in Manhasset, Long Island, Marco went to a medium sized high school, where he often felt frustrated by the apathy and lack of engagement he observed in his peers at school.
 Marco sees quite a contrast to his high school experience at Sonoma Academy: “Everybody gets seen at SA.”
 Part of what makes the difference is the quality of teaching at our school, Marco notes.
 He became a teacher because he believes it’s in his nature to help others out, and it gives him a sense of contentment.

 Marco majored in English and History at Williams College, spending his junior year at Oxford University.
 He received his MA in History from the University of Texas.
 Before coming to Sonoma Academy, Marco worked for a non-profit group creating public school reform projects.

-Marco devotes most of his free time to writing; he sits down for several hours a day to work on his book.
+Marco devotes most of his free time to his own writing projects.
 He also does Bikram Yoga as well.
 All of this, while juggling life with three kids, all of whom are Sonoma Academy students (Annabella '21, Huck '23, Milo '23).